binpash/try/INSTRUCTIONS.md

 * Documentation: The top-level [README](README.md) and [docs folder](https://github.com/binpash/try/tree/osdi26-ae/docs) contain detailed information about `try`'s interface and capabilities.
                  After installation, the manual page is also available via `man try`.
-* Key components: The [try subsystem](https://github.com/binpash/try/tree/osdi26-ae/try) and [several optional subsystems](https://github.com/binpash/try/tree/osdi26-ae/utils) that enhance its correctness, and usability (`try-summarize` and `try-gidmapper`).
+* Key components: The [try subsystem](https://github.com/binpash/try/tree/osdi26-ae/try) and [several external modules](https://github.com/binpash/try/tree/osdi26-ae/utils) that enhance its correctness, and usability (`try-summarize` and `try-gidmapper`).
 * Exercisability: The instructions below set up a Docker-based environment and run `try`'s test suite, which covers a wide range of `try`'s functionality and serves as a sanity check for the artifact's executability.
                   The artifact also includes a tutorial that walks through `try`'s key features and capabilities.